splunk/appinspect-cli-action/README.md

 Please note that your comment can't be empty, it must include ticket id of ADDON/APPCERT project associated with the exception and the names of exceptions should be aligned with those from `result_file`.

 ### Running the job
 When `appinspect-cli-action` is called, it scans the package with Splunk's AppInspect CLI.
-If there are any failures observed then action compares `results_file` with `.appinspect.expect`.
-If that failure isn't present in `appinspect.expect` or it does not contain an appropriate comment(containing ADDON/APPCERT ticket id associated with the exception) then the job fails with proper failure reason.
-In the next step, action compares `results_file` with `.appinspect.manualcheck`.
-If any manual check wasn't reviewed by addon developer and isn't in `.appinspect.manualcheck` then the job fails.
+If there are any failures observed then action compares `results_file` with `.appinspect.expect.yaml`.
+If that failure isn't present in `.appinspect.expect.yaml` or it does not contain an appropriate comment(containing ADDON/APPCERT ticket id associated with the exception) then the job fails with proper failure reason.
+In the next step, action compares `results_file` with `.appinspect.manualcheck.yaml`.
+If any manual check wasn't reviewed by addon developer and isn't in `.appinspect.manualcheck.yaml` then the job fails.

 ## Example usage